abbycar/MicrosoftEdge-Documentation/dev-guide/tools/webDriver/README.md

+---
+description: This article provides info on how to get started with WebDriver in Microsoft Edge.
+title: WebDriver
+author: erikadoyle
+---

 # WebDriver
 The W3C [WebDriver](http://www.w3.org/TR/webdriver/) API is a platform and language-neutral interface and wire protocol allowing programs or scripts to control the behavior of a web browser.